Using code libraries

 function mySimpleFunction() { return "Hello!"; } window.corporateLibrary = { palette: ["#418cf0", "#fcb441", "#e0400a", "#056492", "#bfbfbf", "#1a3c69", "#e1e480", "#119cdd", "#cb6a49", "#005cdb", "#f4d288", "#506381", "#f1b9a8", "#e0830a", "#7893be"], applyPaletteColors: function (colorRules) { var discreteRules = colorRules.filter(function (rule) { return rule instanceof dundas.controls.DiscreteColorRule; }); discreteRules.forEach(function (rule, index) { var colorString = corporateLibrary.palette[index % corporateLibrary.palette.length]; rule.value = dundas.controls.Color.fromString(colorString); }); } };

-Click the submit button at the bottom of the dialog to save and check in the code library in the location you chose within the Code Libraries folder.
+Click Save at the bottom of the dialog to save and check in the code library in the location you chose within the Code Libraries folder.

 To edit the code library later, find it in the Explore window and double-click it, or right-click it and choose Edit.